HackerPotter/Memes/README.md

 # ExampleCode
 This is my first official C++ project, which uselessly helps you store Memes in a very basic "Data Base" that I created.
-I highly doubt anyone will come accross this, but if you're reading this, sorry for the bas code.
+I highly doubt anyone will come accross this, but if you're reading this, sorry for the bad code.

 This was developed with Visual Studio 2022.*